loqun/kiddocare-assesment/README.md

 2. **Create Env File**

-Before that make a .env file from .env.example by copy or renaming .env.example
+   Before that make a .env file from .env.example by copy or renaming .env.example to.env

 3. **Backend Setup**